elastos/Elastos.Hive.Node/hive_node_api.md

         }
 ```

-- Create/Update a script to get the first 100 messages for a particular group messaging. "_id" is not displays as part of the result.
+- Create/Update a script to get the first 100 messages for a particular group messaging. "_id" is not displayed as part of the result.
 The condition first has to return successfully that checks whether the DID user belongs to the group.
 Then, the appropriate messages are returned back to the client.
-In the executable, there's "group_id": "group_id".
-The key represents the value that's passed while run_script is called while the value represents the actual field name in the database.
-Please refer to the run_script example for more info.
-Note: "*caller_did" is a reserved keyword that will automatically be replaced with the user DID on the backend
+Note: "$caller_did" is a reserved keyword that will automatically be replaced with the user DID on the backend and "$params" is a reserved keyword that will automatically fill the parameter value that's passed while calling the script
 ```json
 HTTP: POST
 URL: /api/v1/scripting/set_script